ADD CONDITION

 Amazon Basic Care Cherry Cough Drops temporarily relieve cough associated with a cold and occasional minor irritation and sore throat.

-For adults and children 5 years and over, dissolve 1 lozenge slowly in your mouth every 2 hours as needed or as directed by a doctor.
-Children under 5 years should ask a doctor before use.
+Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.

-Are there any warnings I should be aware of?
+Are there any warnings for sore throat?

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.